ARM-DOE/sts/README.md

-      max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) scan-delay    : 30s   # How long to wait between scans of the outgoing directory timeout       : 1h    # The HTTP timeout for a single request stat-interval : 5m    # How often to log throughput statistics poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests
+      max-age       : 12h   # How old a file can be before getting logged as "stale" (remains in the queue) scan-delay    : 30s   # How long to wait between scans of the outgoing directory timeout       : 1h    # The HTTP timeout for a single request stat-payload  : true  # Whether or not to log each payload's throughput stats stat-interval : 5m    # How often to log throughput statistics poll-delay    : 5s    # How long to wait after file sent before final validation poll-interval : 1m    # How long to wait between polling requests